Useful for debugging

 A set of transformations can be applied to a beam when it is created by adding a dictionary called 'transforms' at the top level of the Distgen input structure (in either dictionary or YAML format).

-key associated with a known transform function and the variable(s) it acts on.
+Transformations are added to this dictionary with a unique identifier key.
+The key 'order' is protected and should not be used.
+Each transformation definition must be a dictionary containing a 'type' key associated with a known transform function and the variable(s) it acts on.
 A simple example is given by a translation in x: the type key is then "type: translate x".
 All input parameters for the transformation should be input at the same level as the 'type' key.
 Physical quantities with units should be dictionaries with a 'value' and 'units' key/value pair supplied.

 Unless specified, transformations are applied in the order they are input in the transforms dictionary.
-Because transformation operations often do not commute, the user may specify a desired order by adding a list of transformation ID's to the tranform dictionary using the key 'order'
+Because transformation operations often do not commute, the user may specify a desired order by adding a list of transformation ID's to the tranform dictionary using the key 'order'.
+Because python and yaml do not universally guarantee order is preserved, it is recommended to always specify the order list when the number of transforms is more than one.

 In the example below, two transforms are include: scaling a round beam so that it is oval, and then rotated the beam by 45 deg.
 In this example the full input to Distgen is printed, in subsequent examples, only the transform details are printed.